-The emerging digital economy and digital technologies allow the inception of the so called "immaterial business."
+The emerging digital economy and digital technologies allow the inception of the so-called "immaterial business."
 These include Uber, Facebook, and Waze, which have high global market values and are driven by algorithms.
-Achieving high market values, these new kinds of enterprises own no properties, rendering their global service on rented facilities and vehicles, and on external contracts for jobs and operation.
-The product offering is intangible in nature, and by being digital relies on user-owned devices.
+These new kinds of enterprises own no properties, rendering their global service on rented facilities and vehicles, and on external contracts for jobs and operation.
+The product offering is intangible in nature, and by being digital, relies on user-owned devices.

-These types of companies may thrive in the coming years with the advancement of technologies, among others cognitive computing and artificial intelligence, virtual and augmented reality, and the Internet of things, along with big data and cloud computing.
+These types of companies may thrive in the coming years with the advancement of technologies, including cognitive computing and artificial intelligence, virtual and augmented reality, and the Internet of Things, along with big data and cloud computing.

 All of these depict a profile for new jobs in every economic activity, and a strong demand for new skills.
 Algorithmic and heuristic thinking, innovation, creativity, and design thinking are the most expected.
-For the Laurillard report note, scale online learning will also become a powerful tool to democratize the massive acquisition of those skills.
+As Laurillard et al. (2018) note, online learning at scale will also become a powerful tool to democratize the massive acquisition of those skills.